alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ### Traffic disturbances

 **Three months after the switch, our traffic from Google recovered to its normal trend.**
 E-commerce sites migrating from HTTP to HTTPS can lose 40% of their traffic during several months.
 A little Market and A little Mercerie lost much less traffic and only for three months.
+As you can see on the graph below, the impact of the HTTPS migration on SEO traffic was not significant.

 {:.text-center}
 ![Google Analytics](/assets/https-securise-websites/seo-traffic-over-time.png)
-*According to Google Analytics the impact on SEO traffic was not significant*
+*According to Google Analytics SEO traffic slightly decreased*

 **Etsy France's technical team successfully performed that big challenge thanks to several measures including SEO.**